 Whether this is required depends on your project’s setting for code quality.
-For more information on the Content Validator, see this documentation page.
+For more information on the Content Validator, see the Validating Your LookML documentation page.

 If another developer has made changes to the production branch since you last updated your local branch, Looker requires you to pull those updates from the production branch:

-Once you save your changes (and fix any LookML warnings or errors, if required by your project’s code quality setting and pull from production (if required), the Git button displays the following message:
+Once you save your changes (and fix any LookML warnings or errors if required) and pull from production (if required), the Git button displays the following message:

 If desired, you can first review your uncommitted changes before committing.

 When you are ready to commit the changes, use the Commit Changes button to commit these changes to your current branch.
 The following window appears, listing the files that have been added, changed, or deleted.

 Enter a message that briefly describes your changes, and uncheck any files you don’t want included in the sync.
 Then click Commit to commit the changes.